How to Stop Translating in Your Head? 3 Ways For You to Break the Habit

-Instead of associating the Portuguese saudade with the English word “longing,” try to really understand the feeling of missing someone or something that exists far away in time or space, if it exists at all.
-Instead of associating the words such as the Spanish word perro with the English “dog,” try actually picturing a dog instead.
+For example, instead of associating the Portuguese saudade with the English word “longing,” try to really understand the feeling of missing someone or something that exists far away in time or space, if it exists at all.

-When you start doing this, you’ll stop having to filter and immediately associate the word with a meaning.
+When you actively utilize association in your language studies, you’ll stop having to filter and immediately match the word with a meaning.

 You can take it even further after you’re confident with basic nouns and start adding things like adjectives, qualifiers, prepositional phrases or entire sentences, like “a soft couch,” “a very long table” or “I put the milk in the fridge.”

 This is a great method to use in conjunction with the others, especially if you’re more of a visual learner and need a way to bridge the gap between what you read in textbooks and on apps with what you see in the real world.

 When you repeat the words you see while looking at the objects they’re attached to, you’ll start to slowly wean yourself off of having to use your native language, because those foreign words you’re trying to learn will be attached to something you can easily visualize.

 This method is especially great for those who can easily understand what everyone is saying but seem to hit a mental block when it comes to expressing themselves.

 When you hear those foreign words, you seem to understand them but when the time comes for you to talk, you’re at a loss and you resort back to translating to make sure you find what you believe to be the right words.

 If that’s you, you definitely need to practice actually speaking without too many pauses.
 You can do it.
 After all, you already know the right words.